infor-design/enterprise/components/bullet/bullet.md

 ## Code Tips

 You can pass extra values like a url in the data which you can use in the events.
 Or if you have more dynamic requirements you can do this with an ajax callback.

 ## Keyboard Shortcuts

-None
+Not Applicable

 ## Upgrading from 3.X

--   This component did not exist in 3.X
+-   This visualization did not exist in 3.X